 After experiencing the cricket world cup in India in early 2011 and then the rugby world cup in New Zealand in late 2011, I headed back to South America to watch the football world cup return home to Brazil for the first time in 64 years.

 In an earlier blog I explained how we secured tickets and since Dyl and I had both visited Rio before, and made our way south to Argentina from there, we decided to explore the northern coast.
-(South Africa’s Bafana Bafana hadn’t qualified and so we had nowhere in particular to be.
-Our decision to explore the northern beaches was based on the fact that there we some five or six games over a two week period across the northern beach cities of Recife, Natal and Fortaleza, as well as heaps of awesome non-football things to see and do.
+South Africa’s Bafana Bafana hadn’t qualified and so we had nowhere in particular to be.
+Our decision to explore the northern beaches was based on the fact that there we some five or six games over a two week period across the cities of Recife, Natal and Fortaleza, as well as heaps of awesome non-football things to see and do.
 Our plan was to watch a game in each city with any further tickets a bonus.

-(I had first met Dyl outside a cricket stadium in India and sharing a passion for sport, we very quickly became great friends.
-We continued our sporting travels in New Zealand, met up in London for the 2012 Olympics and have been seeing as much sport as we can since moving here not long after the Olympics).
+I first met Dyl outside a cricket stadium in India and sharing a passion for sport, we very quickly became great friends.
+We continued our sporting travels in New Zealand, met up in London for the 2012 Olympics and have been seeing as much sport as we can since moving here not long after the Olympics.

-Tickets were bought before the draw is made and while we weren’t fussed which games we would watch, since Bafana had not qualified, we couldn’t have been more fortunate as we ended up with tickets to watch the Ivorian mighty elephants twice (vs. Japan and Greece) and the Ghanaian Black Stars once (vs. the USA).
+We bought our tickets before the draw was made and while we weren’t fussed which games we would watch, we couldn’t have been more fortunate than to end up with tickets to watch the Ivorian mighty elephants twice (vs. Japan and Greece) and the Ghanaian Black Stars once (vs. the USA).
 With Bafana Bafana having failed to qualify, watching two African teams was as good as it could get and we quickly purchased an Ivorian football shirt!

 Match 1 – Ivory Coast vs. Japan